Loading NuWatt Energy...

 | Commercial DC Fast Charger | $30,000 - $100,000 | $9,000 - $30,000 | $21,000 - $70,000 |

 Costs include equipment and installation.
-Residential credit capped at $1,000 total.
-Commercial credit capped at $100,000 per unit.
+The federal residential Section 30C credit expired June 30, 2026 and no longer applies to home installations.
+The commercial credit (capped at $100,000 per unit) is a separate program.
 Actual costs vary by location, electrical infrastructure, and charger specifications.

-Not every property qualifies for the Section 30C credit.
-Your EV charger must be installed at a location within a low-income community or a non-urban (rural) census tract.
+While the Section 30C credit was active, not every property qualified.
+The EV charger had to be installed at a location within a low-income community or a non-urban (rural) census tract.
 This requirement was added by the IRA in 2022 and expanded eligibility significantly in 2024.
+The same census-tract rule still governs the separate commercial Section 30C credit.

 Even within cities, some census tracts qualify as low-income communities.
 The only way to confirm is to check your specific address.